lydell/eslint-plugin-simple-import-sort/README.md

 The `// @flow` comment is supposed to be at the top of the file (it enables [Flow] type checking for the file), and isn’t related to the `"b"` import.
 On the other hand, the `// eslint-disable-next-line` comment _is_ related to the `"b"` import.
 Even a documentation comment could be either for the whole file, or the first import.
 So this plugin can’t know if it should move comments above the first import or not (but it knows that the `//a` comment belongs to the `"a"` import).

-For this reason, comments above and below chunks of imports are never moved.
+For this reason, comments above and below chunks of imports/exports are never moved.
 You need to do so yourself, if needed.

-Comments around imported items follow similar rules – they can be placed above an item, or at the start or end of its line.
+Comments around imported/exported items follow similar rules – they can be placed above an item, or at the start or end of its line.
 Comments before the first item or newline stay at the start, and comments after the last item stay at the end.

 <!-- prettier-ignore -->
 ```js